Bright-Abel/DriveSync/README.md

-# Store It - README
+# DriveSync - README

 ## Overview

-Store It is a cloud-based document storage platform, similar to Google Drive, that allows users to securely upload, manage, and access their documents from anywhere.
+DriveSync is a cloud-based document storage platform, similar to Google Drive, that allows users to securely upload, manage, and access their documents from anywhere.
 Built with Next.js, Appwrite, and Tailwind CSS, it ensures a seamless and intuitive experience.

 ## Features